mozman/libezdxf/docs/notes.md

 ## Resources

-All resources like layers, text styles, dimension styles, block references and so on will be stored as handles to the table entries like in the DWG format.
+All resources like layers, text styles, dimension styles, block references and so on will be stored as handles of symbol table entries like in the DWG format.
-This requires a resolving process because the DXF format stores many resources by name as case insensitive strings.
+This requires a resolving process because the DXF format stores symbol table resources by name as case insensitive strings.
 DXF allows some resources without existing table entries (e.g. layers), which has to be fixed by automatically creating default table entries for such resources.

 ### Resource Tables